PacificBiosciences/FALCON/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *E. coli* example dataset is provided with the FALCON-integrate distribution.
 To download it, first
 follow the :ref:`quick_start` to install FALCON and set up your environment.
+If you have already installed
+FALCON, you just need to load any dependencies, then run ``source env.sh`` command from inside the
-Next, navigate to the
-FALCON-integrate/FALCON-examples directory and download the dataset:
+FALCON-integrate directory.
+Next, navigate to the FALCON-integrate/FALCON-examples directory, and download the dataset,
+e.g.:

 .. code-block:: bash

+	module load python/2.7.9 gcc/4.9.2 git
+	cd FALCON-integrate
+	source env.sh
 	cd FALCON-example
-	make run-ecoli
+	make setup-ecoli

 You should find three fasta files in ``FALCON-integrate/FALCON-examples/run/ecoli/data``